Available in VPC

 name: pytorch-mnist-dist-nccl

-namespace: p-{ projectName } # Name of Kubernetes Namespace for the project
+namespace: p-{ projectName } # Kubernetes Namespace name for the project

 spec: